AlphaGoob/Linksys-AE1000-Mac/README.md

 # Linksys-AE1000-Mac
-Kext for Linksys AE1000 WiFi USB Dongle.
+MacOS kext for Linksys AE1000 WiFi USB Dongle.

-You can use it for macOS on you Mac or on a Hackintosh system.

 // Notes
+* You can use it for macOS on you Mac or on a Hackintosh system.
-The WiFi is working but it is not a ideal solution.
-Everytime you start macOS you need to connect to your WiFi manually (steps 7-9).
-Also if you don't use the WiFi for about 15 minutes it will loose it connection and you will connect manually again.
+* Everytime you start macOS you need to connect to your WiFi manually by repeating step 7-9
+* If you don't use WiFi for about 15 minutes it will loose connection and you need to repeat the same steps

 // Tested on
 * macOS 10.13 High Sierra